ethereum/ERCs/ERCS/eip-locakable1155.md

 This standard is compatible with [ERC-1155](./eip-1155.md) standards.

-Existing Upgradedable [ERC-1155](./eip-1155.md) can upgrade to this standard, enabling locking capability inherently and unlock underlying liquidity features.
+Existing Upgradeable [ERC-1155](./eip-1155.md) can upgrade to this standard, enabling locking capability inherently and unlock underlying liquidity features.

 ## Test Cases

 ## Reference Implementation

-Reference Interface can be found [here](../assets/eip-lockable1155/IERCLocakable1155.sol).
+Reference Interface can be found [here](../assets/eip-lockable1155/IERCLockable1155.sol).

-Reference Implementation can be found [here](../assets/eip-lockable1155/ERCLocakable1155.sol).
+Reference Implementation can be found [here](../assets/eip-lockable1155/ERCLockable1155.sol).

 ## Security Considerations